This product is successfully added to your cart

 Covens & Mortier.
 A Map Publishing House in Amsterdam.
 1721-1866.

-For almost two centuries, the most significant and crucial Dutch publishing house in commercial cartography was the Amsterdam firm of Covens & Mortier.
-Concerning quantity, it was the biggest contemporary map-trading house worldwide.
-They distributed innumerable maps, atlases, globes, and books.
+For almost two centuries, the Amsterdam firm of Covens & Mortier was the most significant and crucial Dutch publishing house in commercial cartography.
+In terms of quantity, it was the biggest contemporary map-trading house worldwide, distributing innumerable maps, atlases, globes, and books.

 Pieter (Pierre) Mortier (Leiden, 1661 – Amsterdam, 1711)

-Pieter sold books in Dutch and foreign languages, but he also published books on his own, usually in French.
+Pieter sold books in Dutch and foreign languages but also published books himself, usually in French.
 His business flourished so much that in 1688, he was forced to rent another house on the Vijgendam.

-Pieter Mortier's first privilege for maps was granted by the States of Holland and West Friesland on September 15 1690.
-It refers to the maps of Sanson that he 'is printing and correcting with great pains and care'.
+Pieter Mortier's first privilege for maps was granted by the States of Holland and West Friesland on September 15, 1690.
+It refers to Sanson's maps, which he 'is printing and correcting with great pains and care'.

-Pieter began the large-scale publication of maps and atlases.
-By the beginning of the 18th century, Pieter had become so wealthy that he could purchase three houses in Amsterdam: the Beurssluis, on the Vijgendam, and the Heremietensteeg.
-He rebuilt the house on the Vijgendam into a large, prestigious house that would serve for over a century as a shop, business, and residential structure for Covens & Mortier's publishing house.
+Pieter began publishing maps and atlases on a large scale.
+By the beginning of the 18th century, he had become so wealthy that he could purchase three houses in Amsterdam: the Beurssluis, on the Vijgendam, and the Heremietensteeg.
+He rebuilt the Vijgendam house into a large, prestigious structure that would serve for over a century as a shop, business, and residential structure for Covens & Mortier's publishing house.

 He died on February 13, 1711, after a brief illness.
-The company continued under Pieter's widow's management, Amelia' s-Gravesande.
+The company continued under the management of Pieter's widow, Amelia' s-Gravesande.

 After she died in 1719, her son, Cornelis, took over the management for a few years.